Fibers of maps to totally nonnegative spaces: Background

-The above results imply that the image of $f_{(i_1,\dots ,i_d)}$ on the subset of $\RR_{\ge 0}^d$ with coordinates summing to a fixed positive constant decomposes into cells that are each the images of one or more cells in the standard cell decomposition of the simplex $\Delta_{d-1}$.
+The above results imply for $f_{(i_1,\dots ,i_d)}$ restricted to the simplex $\Delta^{d-1}$ that $im(f_{(i_1,\dots ,i_d)})$ decomposes into cells that are each the image of one or more cells in the standard cell decomposition of $\Delta^{d-1}$.
 In particular, this guarantees that the map $f_{(i_1,\dots ,i_d)}$ of stratified spaces induces a map of face posets.
-The following combinatorial description of this poset map was introduced implicitly in \cite{He} and studied in its own right in \cite{AH}.
+The following combinatorial description of this poset map was given in Corollary 5.3 in \cite{He} and studied further in \cite{AH}.